hhelium/NIR_data/README.md

 This code was tested on an Ubuntu 16.04 system.

 ### MagicHand Platform ####
-The MagicHand platform is an objectoriented, context-aware dexterous grasping system.
-* AR10 anthropomorphic robotic hand
-* Sawyer robotic arm
-* SCiO sensor
-* Intel Realsense D435 depth camera
+The MagicHand platform integrates an AR10 anthropomorphic robotic hand, a Sawyer robotic arm, a SCiO sensor, and an Intel Realsense D435 depth camera.
 <img src="./images/magichand.png" width="50%">

-### Overview ####
+### Task-Oriented Context-Aware Dexterous Grasping ####
-The collected information is processed to get the characsterics of the object
-* RGB-D Points Clouds
-    * Dimensions of object
-* NIR spectrum
-    * Material, rigidity, fragility and texture

 <img src="./images/wf.png" width="100%">

 ### NIR dataset
-1. Contains 15936 near-infrared spectra of six types of materials including
+1. Contains 15936 near-infrared spectra of six types of materials including ceramic, stainless steel, wood, cardboard, plastic, and glass materials.
-    * ceramic
-    * stainless steel
-    * wood
-    * cardboard
-    * plastic
-    * glass
 2. 54 different daily used objects were selected.
-    * Expand the universality of our datasets.
-    * For each object, 10 sample were selected for data collection
-    * For each sample, about 30 nir spectra was collected using SciO sensor
+For each object, 10 sample were selected for data collection.
+For each sample, about 30 NIR spectra was collected using SciO sensor
-    * The number of nir spectra collected for each sample dependon the size of the sample.

-3. Python codes for several preprocesing method are also included.
 <img src="./images/data.png" width="62%">

 ### Application and Usage